NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges9-6-0-to-22-1-0.md

 - Environmental Impact OtherFuel2 CO2 Water Consumption Volume -> Environmental Impact OtherFuel2 Water Consumption Volume

 See pull request [#9089](https://github.com/NREL/EnergyPlus/pull/9089) for more details.

+### Addition of Monthly Precipitation Reporting Table

+A tabular report of precipitation related variables was added to the Climatic Data Summary section.
+It summarizes the following quantities
+- Monthly Total Precipitation in mm from the weather file
+- Monthly Total Hours of Rain in mm from the weather file
+- Monthly Total Precipitation Used in Roof Irrigation in mm
+- Monthly Total Roof Irrigation Depth in mm
+- Monthly Total Precipitation Used in Rain Collector in mm
+- Monthly Total Rain Collection Volume in m3

+Three rows are added to the Weather Statistics File reporting table:
+- Annual Total Precipitation [mm]
+- Max Hourly Precipitation [mm]
+- The month in which max hourly precipitation occurs